atlanhq/camelot/docs/lattice.rst

 Lattice
 =======

-Lattice method is designed to work on PDFs which have tables with well-defined grids.
-It looks for lines on a page to form a table representation.
+Lattice method is designed to work on pdf files which have tables with well-defined grids.
+It looks for lines on a page to form a table.

-Lattice uses OpenCV to apply a set of morphological transformations (erosion and dilation) to find horizontal and vertical line segments in a PDF page after converting it to an image using imagemagick.
+Lattice uses OpenCV to apply a set of morphological transformations (erosion and dilation) to find horizontal and vertical line segments in a pdf page after converting it to an image using imagemagick.

-.. note:: Currently, Lattice only works on PDFs that contain text i.e. they are not composed of an image of the text.
+.. note:: Currently, Lattice only works on pdf files that contain text.
 However, we plan to add `OCR support`_ in the future.

 .. _OCR support: https://github.com/socialcopsdev/camelot/issues/14

-Let's see how Lattice processes this PDF, step by step.
+Let's see how Lattice processes this pdf, step by step.

 Line segments are detected in the first step.